 Transparent communication.
 The information we provide is accurate and consistent.
-We provide information to our stakeholders in a timely manner and in accordance with applicable stock exchange rules.
+We provide information to our stakeholders in a timely manner and in accordance with applicable rules.
 All marketing materials and activities must be respectful and not demeaning.

 Following up on our Code of Conduct – we want to hear your concerns

 Our whistleblowing scheme provides a means for all employees to report suspicions of severe misconduct, that is, actions that are not in line with our DNA and which may seriously harm individuals, our company or the environment.